cosmos/ibc/docs/IBC_TERMINOLOGY.md

 ### Handshake

-A *handshake* is a particular class of subprotocol involving multiple datagrams, generally used to initialize some state on multiple chains.
+A *handshake* is a particular class of subprotocol involving multiple datagrams, generally used to initialize some common state on the two involved chains such as roots-of-trust for each others' consensus algorithms.

 ### Trust